 Polygamy stems from the Late Greek language and means ‘often married’, or a marriage including two or more partners.
 Polygamy exists in three forms, as polygyny, polyandry, and as group marriage.
 Polygyny is the most widely practised form of polygamy.
 Taking more than one wife technically requires considerable resources of wealth.
-In traditional Islamic societies, and Imperial China the practise of polygyny often becomes a status symbol and denoting power, wealth, and fame.
+In traditional Islamic societies, and Imperial China the practise of polygyny is a status symbol of power, wealth, and fame.

 - Polygyny describes a marriage between one man and several wives, with no marriage bond between the wives.